 Frankly, the judging in this year’s World’s Biggest Moat contest wasn’t even close.
 Certainly there were a number of solid contenders, but the winner took Gold in a massive landslide.
 No, no, that’s not it.
 I meant, flood.
 A massive flood.
 Yeah, that’s it.

 Historically, a moat is just a deep ditch filled with water that surrounds a castle, fortification, or town meant to inconvenience attackers.
-It was a somewhat effective strategy, but no one took the idea as far as these monks in France (albeit, unintentionally).
+It was a somewhat effective strategy, but no one took the idea as far as these monks in (albeit, unintentionally).

 The medieval abbey, Mont Saint-Michel, was built near the English Channel in Normandy.
 As a result, every 18 years or so, it involuntarily secedes from mainland France. (see photo)